 Things I love: My family.
 My friends.
 Dolphins.
 Eating fruit fresh from the stem, whilst naked.
 Thai food.
 French village life.

 Things I miss: My Grandmother, Margaret, and my father, Simon, who have died.
 My family and friends who live in the UK.
 Marmite and crumpets, oh, and carpets in houses, and soft green lawns (don’t get me started!)

 Fiction-wise, my novel Phoenix: Supersensitive continues to take shape.
-My non-fiction work is now focused upon the broader theme of Re-wilding the Self.
+My non-fiction work is now focused upon the broader theme of Re-wilding the Self and my work How to Live a Wild Life.
 I’m exploring in poetry how my words can jump off the page in all their full-blooded aliveness.
 Simultaneously, I’m somewhat obsessively chasing down a train of thought, in which the following acts as my manifesto and rallying call:

 We see the animal part of ourselves as base, aggressive, unpredictable, and dangerous.
 We fear that, if released, it will destroy our self or another.
 But what if that weren’t true?
 What if the opposite were true?
 What if connection with it were the way to, not only survival, but thriving?
 The evidence is all around us, but we’re not seeing it.
 We only have to start listening to know the direction to go.
 It’s all about reconnection, with ourselves, and our world.
 It’s about coming alive, and being fully engaged with this beautiful world.

 Wish me well.
 I hope to meet you on the mountain.